intel/dffml/CONTRIBUTING.md

 Student engagement with the community is key to their success, the success of future GSoC applicants, and the project.
 We cannot effectively collaborate to build open source software if we don't talk to each other.
-The best outcome of GSoC is not only the completion of the student's project, but the student becoming a mentor for other students or new community members.
-A high score here shows active participation in the community and that the students actions show them trending towards becoming a mentor / maintainer in this organization or another someday.
+The best outcome of GSoC is not only the completion of the contributor's project, but the contributor becoming a mentor for other contributors or new community members.
+A high score here shows active participation in the community and that the contributors actions show them trending towards becoming a mentor / maintainer in this organization or another someday.

 #### Mentor Vote

-Every mentor should vote for one proposal which is their personal favorite.
+Every mentor MAY vote for one proposal which is their personal favorite.
 Each mentor has different aspects about the project (DFFML) that are important to them (maintainers of different subsystems, etc.).
-Since the mentors will be advising students, it's important that they believe in the projects they are guiding.
+Since the mentors will be advising contributors, it's important that they believe in the projects they are guiding.
 This is how they signal what they believe is important or cool.

 #### Self Directed